What is NCHS?

 What is your weather policy?

 In the event of inclement weather, NCHS generally follows Loudoun County Public Schools for late arrivals to morning classes.
-A determination for afternoon classes will be made by NCHS teachers at least an hour and a half before the scheduled start time of these classes, so please be sure to check your emails for updates on whether or not they will take place.
+A determination for afternoon classes will be made by the NCHS Board at least an hour and a half before the scheduled start time of these classes, so please be sure to check your emails for updates on whether or not they will take place.
 Since NCHS meets only once a week, every effort will be made to hold class, but the safety of students is paramount.
 If morning and/or afternoon classes must be canceled, teachers will email families with either links to virtual classes or notification of work the students can do at home.

 Where can I find all of NCHS’s policies?